-However, once you have mastered the basics of producing electronic dance music, you can make your own tracks that stand out from the rest.
+However, once you have mastered the basics of producing, you can make your own tracks that stand out from the rest.

 Table of Contents

-Once you have your equipment and software ready to go, plenty of online resources are available for help if you’re having trouble with electronic music production.
-You can also reach out to local electronic dance music artists who may be willing to share tips and tricks if approached organically.
+Once you have your equipment and music production software ready to go, plenty of online resources are available for help if you’re having trouble with electronic music production.
+You can also reach out to local artists who may be willing to share tips and tricks if approached organically.
 However, being too pushy or demanding will likely result in unhelpful answers.

 It can be difficult for those just starting out in EDM production to know where to begin.
 The first step is to decide which equipment, software, and platform you want to use.

-The computer is the main instrument in EDM
+The computer is the main instrument in Electronic Music Production

 The computer also allows more sound design and arrangement experimentation than ever before.

-When making EDM music, your hardware is just as important as the software.
+When creating EDM , your hardware is just as important as the software.

 Apple computers are often the preferred choice of many EDM artists due to their reliability and ease of use.
 Laptops are also popular with live show performers because they are more portable than desktops.